 Patient Safety Areas of Focus

-- Injuries from Falls and Immobility
+- Injuries from falls and immobility

 - Pressure Ulcers

-Making Care Safer.
-Ten years after publication of the Institute of Medicine’s report To Err Is Human- Opens in a new window, researchers identified - Opens in a new window rates of medical harm —that is, injuries to patients associated with their care—in excess of 25 events per 100 admissions.
+Making Care Safer - Ten years after publication of the Institute of Medicine’s report To Err Is Human- Opens in a new window, researchers identified - Opens in a new window rates of medical harm —that is, injuries to patients associated with their care—in excess of 25 events per 100 admissions.
 A recent study by the Office of the Inspector General (OIG) (PDF) - Opens in a new window found that 13% of hospitalized Medicare beneficiaries experience adverse events resulting in prolonged hospital stay, permanent harm, life-sustaining intervention, or death.
 Almost half of those events are considered preventable.

-Improving Care Transitions Care transitions refer to the movement of patients from one health care provider or setting to another.
+Improving Care Transitions to Reduce Readmissions - Care transitions refer to the movement of patients from one health care provider or setting to another.
 For people living with serious and complex illnesses, transitions in setting of care (from hospital to home or nursing home, for example) are prone to errors.
 For example, one in five patients discharged from the hospital to home experience an adverse event within three weeks of discharge, when an adverse event is defined as an injury resulting from medical management rather than the underlying disease.
 The most common adverse events are medication related; they often can be avoided or mitigated.
 The current rate for hospital readmissions among Medicare beneficiaries within 30 days of discharge, one indicator of the appropriateness of the transition process, is nearly 20%, contributing to lower patient satisfaction and rising health care costs.